lolusername/Jenny_Markov/README.md

 A generative art installation that combines Markov chain text generation with interactive CRT-style visual effects, running on an Adafruit PyPortal Titano.
 This project creates an engaging, ever-evolving display of philosophical statements that respond to user interaction through touch and visual effects.

+## About the Name
+"Jenny Markov" is a playful fusion of two key influences:
+- **Jenny Holzer**: The project uses her iconic "Truisms" series as its source material, transforming her powerful, declarative statements into new philosophical propositions
+- **Markov**: References the Markov chain algorithm that generates new statements while maintaining the style and impact of Holzer's original work

+This combination creates a digital reimagining of Holzer's work, where her truisms become living, evolving statements that maintain their philosophical weight while exploring new combinations of ideas.

 ## Technical Overview

 ### Hardware Requirements